unoplatform/uno.extensions/doc/Overview/Mvux/States.md

 ## States are stateful Feeds

-Like [Feeds](xref:Overview.Mvux.Feeds), States are used as a gateway that manage asynchronous data requests from services, and wrap them in metadata that provides information about the current request state or data state - whether the request is still in progress, when an error occurs, or if the data contains no records.
+Like [Feeds](xref:Overview.Mvux.Feeds), States are used as a connection point to services to manage asynchronous data requests from services and wrap them in metadata that provides information about the current request state or data state - whether the request is still in progress, when an error occurs, or if the data contains no records.

 Contrary to Feeds, States are stateful (hence the name!), and do keep track of the state of the Model and its entities.

-MVUX utilizes its powerful code-generation engine to generate a bindable proxy for each Model, which holds the state information of the data, as well as a bindable proxy for entities where needed, for instance if the entities are immutable (e.g. records - the recommended type).
+MVUX utilizes its powerful code-generation engine to generate a bindable proxy for each Model, which holds the state information of the data, as well as a bindable proxy for entities where needed, for instance, if the entities are immutable (e.g. records - the recommended type).
-The bindable proxies use as a bridge that enable immutable entities to work with the WinUI data-binding engine.
+The bindable proxies use as a bridge that enables immutable entities to work with the WinUI data-binding engine.
 The States in the Model are monitored for data-binding changes, and in response to any change, the objects are recreated fresh, instead of their properties being changed.

 > [!NOTE]
-> States keep the state of the data, so every new subscription to them, (such as awaiting them or binding them to an additional control etc.), will use the data currently loaded in the State (if any).
+> States keep the state of the data, so every new subscription to them, (such as awaiting them or binding them to an additional control, etc.), will use the data currently loaded in the State (if any).
 To reload the data, a refresh is required.

 States and Feeds are different in the following: